Myth #1 - Palliative care makes death occur sooner

 Myth #3 - People in palliative care who stop eating die of starvation

 Fact: People with advanced illnesses don’t experience hunger or thirst as healthy people do.
-People who stop eating die of their illness, not starvation.
+People who stop eating die of their illness, not of starvation.

 See also: How long can someone live without food or water?